RobZuazua/CrashCode/README.md

 ### Question: How do I most effectively understand these concepts?

-- To most effectively understand these concepts, you must use each of them to solve a problem entirely on your own.
+- To most effectively understand these concepts, you must use each of them to solve a problem entirely on your own without using a solution.

-- In this repo, you have the minimum set of questions that cover all the concepts.
-Work through them without solutions.

 - If you get stuck on any question for more than a few minutes, move on and come to my daily office hours where I will provide light guidance.